Introduction to Nursing Resumes

 - Don’t use more than one page – resumes should be a summary rather than a long winded explanation.

-- Highlight your academic achievements in your RN program.
+- Highlight your academic achievements in your nursing program.

 - Have someone double check your resume for spelling or grammar errors.